trogdoro/xiki/README.markdown

       - probably contains ":Error:"
    - Restart emacs (or reload .emacs) manually to reload
 - See "Issues Loading Xiki" buffer (under "Window" menu bar menu)
+- If your install via github,
+  - "bundle install" may have installed a duplicate "xiki" command
+    - if "which xiki" returns a file not in /usr/local/bin/, delete it

 ## Vim